loram25/Movies-ETL/README.md

 This is needed to access PostgreSQL.

 A Database "movie_data" should have been created in PostgreSQL, and running.
 After running this script, two tables "movies" and "rating" would be created if not existed, or replaced.

-A
-ll three input files are assumed no file type change, and no column name change after being converted to DataFrame.
+A three input files are assumed no file type change, and no column name change after being converted to DataFrame.
 If a change in those "Key", the script may need to be modified accordingly.